The Door You Can't See

 My own industry isn't immune

 I'll be honest.
 In the managed IT services world, time is everything.
 Billable hours, utilisation rates, time-to-resolution.
 Every MSP I know has had the half-joking conversation about whether cigarette breaks and toilet time should come off the clock.
-The joke lands because the impulse underneath it is real: if we could just measure everything precisely enough, we'd finally know whether people are working hard enough.

 But measurement doesn't answer the question it's trying to avoid.
 Have I built the kind of team and culture where people want to do good work?
 If yes, you don't need the measurements.
 If no, the measurements won't fix it.